 Confession: I’ve been on a real cake batter kick lately.
 I just made cake batter blondies, these homemade Funfetti cupcakes, made this cake batter fro-yo, and have been planning cake batter recipes in my head.
 I’m obsessed.
-My obsession extends so far as to look at cake batter pictures from Foodgawker and Pinterest on my iPhone while I’m on the treadmill, watching TV, taking a quick work break, etc. It’s becoming an addiction.
+My obsession extends so far as to look at cake batter pictures from Foodgawker and Pinterest while I’m on the treadmill, watching TV, taking a quick work break, etc. It’s becoming an addiction.

 Now, I’ve always loved boxed Funfetti cake mix.
 I don’t know why, but it somehow just tastes better than other cake mixes–even my homemade ones.
 There’s something about the fluffy white cake mixed with brightly colored sprinkles that is incredibly addicting.
 But, I was experimenting in the kitchen, and viola!
 The funfetti cupcakes I mentioned above?
 Oh yeah.
 Way better than boxed cake mix.
 I’m now a homemade funfetti convert.
 Anyway, the point is, I love cake batter, funfetti, sugar, etc (as if you couldn’t tell).